 The device is automatically set to reading array data after device power-up.
 No commands are required to retrieve data.
-The device is ready to read array data after completing an Embedded Program or Embedded Erase algorithm.
+Each bank is ready to read array data after completing an Embedded Program or Embedded Erase algorithm.

-After the device accepts an Erase Suspend command, the device enters the erase-suspend-read mode, after which the system can read data from any non-erase-suspended sector.
+After the device accepts an Erase Suspend command, the corresponding bank enters the erase-suspend-read mode, after which the system can read data from any non-erase-suspended sector within the same bank.
 After completing a programming operation in the Erase Suspend mode, the system may once again read array data with the same exception.
 See the Erase Suspend/Erase Resume Commands section for more information.
+Note that the ACC function and unlock bypass modes are not available when the SecSi Sector is enabled.

-The system must issue the reset command to return the device to the read (or erase-suspend-read) mode if DQ5 goes high during an active program or erase operation, or if the device is in the autoselect mode.
+The system must issue the reset command to return a bank to the read (or erase-suspend-read) mode if DQ5 goes high during an active program or erase operation, or if the bank is in the autoselect mode.
 See the next section, Reset Command, for more information.